hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 * **SHA256 Checksum Value** - must match the SHA256 checksum value of the download

 ![admin-tools-edit](assets/admin-tools-edit.png)

-In Terraform Enterprise installations 201807-1 or later, see [Managing Tool Versions](admin/resources.html#managing-terraform-versions).

 ## Migrating from Terraform Enterprise SaaS